alipirani88/snpkit/README.md

 ```

-- config: a config file to set pipeline configuration settings such as setting up environment path for various tools, path to reference genomes and filter parameters.
+- config: a config file to set pipeline configuration settings.
+Use this config file to set up environment path for various tools, path to reference genomes and variant filters.
 This settings will be applied globally on all variant call jobs.
-An example [config](https://github.com/alipirani88/variant_calling_pipeline/blob/master/config) file with default parameters is included in code folder.
-You can customize this config file and provide it with the -config argument.
+An example [config](https://github.com/alipirani88/variant_calling_pipeline/blob/master/config) file with default parameters is included with this pipeline.
+A customized config file can be provided with -config argument.

 For more information, refer [Customizing Config file](#customizing-config-file)